Blog

 SUM(new_subscription) AS new_subscriptions,

-SUM(cancelled_subscription) AS cancelled_subscriptions
+SUM(cancelled_subscription) AS cancelled_subscriptions,

 FROM subscription_metrics

-GROUP BY date_day
+GROUP BY event_date

 ),